 She has written widely on media law and currently heads the University of Edinburgh team working on the EU funded Mediadem project, which seeks to promote free and independent media.
 Rachael was a co-founding editor of The Journal of Media Law, launched by Hart Publishing in 2009.

-EU Regulation of Culture and the Mass Media (Honours) (Course Organiser)
+European Union Regulation of Culture and the Mass Media (Honours) (Course Organiser)

 Media Law (Honours) (Course Organiser)